Events

 Mesh Loaded

 Called when the Deformable Mesh (Asset) is fully prepared and loaded.
+Also called when the deformable mesh is changed.

 NOTE: You should check bIsMeshLoaded before binding/waiting for this event to trigger, because the mesh may already be loaded!